Moonbreaker: Reception

 The game didn't receive enough critical reviews to gain a Metacritic rating.

 The game was apparently a financial disappointment in terms of sales.
 In 2025, a lawsuit against the founders of Unknown Worlds Entertainment included documents of internal info that indicated Moonbreaker was considered a "commercial failure" internally.
-The lawsuit also stated that Moonbreaker was a passion project of Max McGuire, one of the cofounders, but that he continued working on it (rather than a potentially more lucrative Subnautica sequel, as desired by management) long after it was clear that this was throwing good money after bad.
+The lawsuit also stated that Moonbreaker was a passion project of Max McGuire, one of the cofounders, but that he continued working on it rather than a potentially more lucrative Subnautica sequel, as desired by management.